ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 All SATP messages exchanged between gateways must be signed, using JSON Web Signatures mechanism (RFC7515).

-All gateways implementing SATP must support the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.
+All gateways implementing SATP must support the "ES256" from the IANA "JSON Web Signature and Encryption Algorithms" registry {{JWA}}, which is the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.

 Additional signature algorithms and keying parameters may be negotiated by peer gateways.
 However, the negotiation protocol is outside the scope of this specification.